RIT-Crowd-Comic/Bot/README.md

 		option.setName('example-option)
 		options.setDescription('this is an example)
 	),
-5. `options` contains options for the command. `deleted` specifies to not place this command on the server. `devOnly` specifies developers are only allowed to run the command. `testOnly` specifies the command can only be run in a specific test server.  **Note:** `options` is optional.
+5. `options` contains options for the command. `deleted` specifies to not place this command on the server. `devOnly` specifies developers are only allowed to run the command. `testOnly` specifies the command can only be run in a specific test server.  **Note:** `options` is optional and all of the variables inside will default to `false` if not provided.

 	```js
 	options: